learn-co-curriculum/dsc-intro-to-css/README.md

 These questions deal with structure, hierarchy, and meaning, which are are concerns of the content layer (HTML).

-When defining the presentation layer (CSS), here are the questions we ask
+When defining the presentation layer (CSS), here are the questions to ask
-ourselves:
+yourself:

-* Do we want the header menu to be stationary, or does it scroll with the browser window?
+* Do I want the header menu to be stationary, or does it scroll with the browser window?
-* How do we want the content to display inside of a container?
+* How do I want the content to display inside of a container?
 For example, does it fill the whole area, edge-to-edge?
 Is there white space around the content and/or the container?
 * How large should an `H1` be relative to an `H2`?
 What about an `H3`?